 Lesson learned: neural networks aren’t that funny.
 It’s the humans who are.

 As a bonus, here are some of the best algorithmically generated plot summaries Will and I were able to come up with, slightly cleaned.
 We also generated Christmas movie titles using word mode for good measure.
-And, because we couldn’t resist, we added just a dash of commentary.

 A story of home-life father of the Christmas story.

-The reclusive from Christmas2.
+The reclusive from Christmas.

-A woman from chaos3 adopted home believes.
+A woman from chaos adopted home believes.

 A princess ogre nearby cross by on the Christmas.